3 Safety Tips for New Construction HomesJanuary 8, 2019

 Then, you can equip an anti-scald device that will deliver water at a slightly lower temperature, especially if you have seniors or very young family members living with you whose skin may scald easier.
 This will continue to prevent contamination in the water heater tank while also ensuring the hot water doesn’t get hot enough to scald anyone.

+These are just a few extra safety tips for new construction homes to think about as you plan to build yours.
 There are a lot of things to consider when you plan to build your own custom home.
 Partnering with the right custom home builder can help you handle all the details and make sure your home building process stays an exciting one for you.
 If you’re ready to make your dream home a reality, contact Custom Home Group at 717-284-4090!